felixdivo/ros2-easy-test/README.md

 You can run the test with simply `pytest`.
 Coverage reports and timings will be printed on the command line, and a fresh line-by-line coverage report is in `htmlcov/index.html`.

-Building the documentation is simple too:
+Building the documentation is simple, too:
 ```shell
 # Install the required dependencies
 pip install -e ".[doc]"